localhost8080/multiloquent/README.md

-the main slider on the homepage will use your top ten posts if you have the top10 plugin installed, otherwise it will use your 10 most recent as a fallback http://ajaydsouza.com/wordpress/plugins/top-10/ it gets the image form the 'featured image' against the post if it exists, if it doesnt then it uses a default image
+the main slider on the homepage will use your top ten posts if you have the top10 plugin installed, otherwise it will use your 10 most recent as a fallback http://ajaydsouza.com/wordpress/plugins/top-10/ it gets the image from the 'featured image' against the post if it exists, if it doesnt then it uses a default image

 has a theme for TW Recent Posts Widget 'yarpp' - yet another related posts plugin and it will auto include the related posts in the post page if its installed